One of Ohio's Top-Rated Bankruptcy Attorneys,

 Visit the Bankruptcy Learning Center

-Chapter 7 will stay on your credit report for 10 years from the filing date.
-But Chapter 13 will stay on your credit report for 7 years.
-But this does not mean that your credit is tarnished for 7 to 10 years.
 What you do after you file is critical to your credit recovery.
-If your goal is to buy a house as quickly as possible, you should know that some lenders will offer mortgages to consumers in Chapter 13 after only one year.
+If your goal is to buy a house as quickly as possible, you should know that some lenders will offer mortgages to consumers in Chapter 13 bankruptcy after only one year.
 Compare this to the 2 to 3 year wait after a Chapter 7 discharge.

-If your goal is just to improve your credit score as quickly as you possibly can, but are not interested in buying a house, the Chapter 7 wins over Chapter 13.
+If your goal is just to improve your credit score as quickly as you possibly can, but you are not interested in buying a house, Chapter 7 wins over Chapter 13.
 Why?
-Because, in part, the Chapter 7 is over faster.
+Because, in part, the Chapter 7 bankruptcy is over faster.
 Chapter 13 cases last for 3 to 5 years before you get a discharge.

 Why Consider Chapter 13 if You Qualify for Chapter 7?

-In comparing Chapter 7 and 13, when would you ever chose Chapter 13 if you qualify for Chapter 7?
-There can be lots of reasons.
-Although most consumers, and attorneys, jump to the Chapter 7 bankruptcy option if its available, they “leave money on the table” by not really doing an in-depth comparison of the two.
 Sometimes you qualify for Chapter 7 but need to file Chapter 13.
 If you are behind on house payments or car payments, you will want to consider Chapter 13 to catch these payments up.
-You need to be current on your payments to keep, or reaffirm, these debts in a chapter 7.
+You need to be current on your payments to keep, or reaffirm, these debts in a Chapter 7.

 Income Limits for Chapter 7 Bankruptcy

-The most common reason people file Chapter 13, however, is that they make too much money to file for a Chapter 7.
-These people may need to file Chapter 13.
-The income limits for Chapter 7 are adjusted periodically, so be sure to check current information.
-Even if your income is above the median for your family size you may still be able to file Chapter 7.
+Even if your income is above the median for your family size, you may still be able to file Chapter 7.
 The means test can be legally manipulated.

 Share This Article